clandrew/tetrisx86/README.md

 This is built using [A86](https://eji.com/a86/).

 ## Win32 Version
-This version is a 32-bit Win32 executible.
+This version is a 32-bit Win32 executable.
 It uses GDI to draw indexed-color-style shaded regions, and contains the usual things of interactive Win32 programs- creation of a window, a message handler, handling of paint events.

 The original resolution of the game is preserved at 320x200; the display is scaled up in this port for suitability on newer displays.
 The Windows version also includes
 * Different colors for the different pieces